Book a Call

 Only by producing a comprehensive content lineup will your site appear to be a true authority rather than a surface-level resource.

 In the SEO community, topical authority is all about a website’s perceived expertise and credibility on a specific subject.
-It’s not just about cramming keywords into blog posts; it’s about building a coherent, in-depth library of relevant articles that demonstrates your knowledge on a topic.
+It’s not just about cramming keywords into blog posts; it’s about building a coherent, in-depth library of relevant articles that demonstrate your knowledge on a topic.
+Stronger topical authority is equal to ranking higher than competitors with patchy content.

 For example, if you aim to rank for “digital marketing,” tossing out one or two articles on the subject won’t cut it.
-The subject is vast—covering everything from the basics and importance of digital marketing to subtopics like strategy frameworks, types of digital marketing, and recommended tools.
+The subject is vast, covering everything from the basics and importance of digital marketing to subtopics like strategy frameworks, types of digital marketing, and recommended tools.
 A single post can’t possibly do it justice.

 To show search engines you are the real deal for “digital marketing,” you’ll want to explore aspects like: